swcarpentry/python-novice-gapminder/episodes/14-looping-data-sets.md

-Write a program that reads in the regional data sets and plots the average GDP per capita for each region over time in a single chart.
-Pandas will raise an error if it encounters non-numeric columns in a dataframe computation so you may need to either filter out those columns or tell pandas to ignore them.
+Write a program that reads in the regional data sets and plots the average GDP per capita for each region over time in a single chart. pandas will raise an error if it encounters non-numeric columns in a dataframe computation so you may need to either filter out those columns or tell pandas to ignore them.